 Conclusion

-As roofing granule manufacturers continue to ramp up production to meet unprecedented demand, preventative rotary drum maintenance will be a key factor in minimizing downtime and keeping production moving.
+As roofing granule manufacturers continue to ramp up production to meet unprecedented demand, preventative rotary drum maintenance remains a key factor in minimizing downtime and keeping production moving.

 The FEECO Customer Service Team has the equipment and expertise to inspect, troubleshoot, and repair rotary drums in any capacity, whether they were manufactured by FEECO or not.
 For more information on our extensive parts and service program, contact us today!